|Position:||Women's Basketball Athletic Trainer|

 Tuttle returned to the Husker program after spending four seasons at Creighton University, where she served the women's basketball and women's crew teams.
 She also supervised the graduate assistant for CU's volleyball team.

-In her first three seasons as NU's full-time women's basketball athletic trainer, the Huskers have earned three consecutive NCAA Tournament bids, including the school's second trip to the NCAA Sweet 16 in 2013 behind the play of All-Americans Jordan Hooper and Lindsey Moore.
-Hooper, Emily Cady and Hailie Sample started 100 consecutive games together in the Husker lineup, while Moore set the school record with 132 straight starts.
+In her first four seasons as NU's full-time women's basketball athletic trainer, the Huskers earned four consecutive NCAA Tournament bids, including the school's second trip to the NCAA Sweet 16 in 2013 behind the play of All-Americans Jordan Hooper and Lindsey Moore.
+Emily Cady (132), Hailie Sample (132), Moore (132) and Hooper (131) all played every game of their NU careers, combining to miss only one start (Sample, non-injury).

 Tuttle also served two seasons as the primary athletic trainer for men's and women's tennis.
 In 2012-13, the Husker women's tennis produced the best season in school history, also advancing to the NCAA Sweet 16 behind All-Americans Mary Weatherholt and Patricia Veresova.

 Tuttle graduated from Nebraska with her bachelor's degree in athletic training in 2003.
 While doing her undergraduate work, Tuttle worked with the women's basketball program as a student athletic trainer in 2000-01, while also serving the women's soccer and swimming and diving programs in 2001-02.
 She worked with the Nebraska football team as a student athletic trainer in 2002-03.